The Community Neuroarts Coalitions Network

 Elevated Public Awareness and Understanding

-Community-wide events and educational initiatives raise awareness of the neuroscience of art and its relevance to everyday health and wellbeing.
+Community-wide events and educational initiatives raise awareness of the neuroscience of art and its relevance to everyday health and well-being.

 Stronger Civic Engagement and Social Cohesion